zhenga8533/bbvw-wiki/docs/pokemon/typhlosion-hisui.md

 ### Sprites

-Typhlosion-Hisui has no sprites available in Blaze Black/Volt White.
+Typhlosion Hisui has no sprites available in Blaze Black/Volt White.

 ### Cries